Stock market today: Wall Street rises to its best level since the start of August

 Nvidia has been one of the seven Big Tech stocks that have accounted for a disproportionate amount of the S&P 500's gains this year.
 The “Magnificent Seven” stocks have returned 73% so far this year, versus just 6% for the other 493 companies, according to Goldman Sachs strategists.

-While they're likely to perform better given expectations for stronger growth, the strategists led by David Kostin warn “the risk/reward profile is not especially compelling given elevated expectations.”
+While forecasts continue for them to deliver stronger growth, the strategists led by David Kostin warn “the risk/reward profile is not especially compelling given elevated expectations.”

 Nvidia rose 2.3% before its report.
 Best Buy, Deere, HP and Lowe’s will also be giving their latest quarterly updates this week.

 In the bond market, Treasury yields were easing.
-The yield on the 10-year Treasury, which is the centerpiece of the bond market, fell to 4.41% from 4.44% late Friday.
+The yield on the 10-year Treasury, which is the centerpiece of the bond market, dipped to 4.42% from 4.44% late Friday.

 The two-year yield, which moves more on expectations for Fed action, slipped to 4.89% from 4.90% late Friday.